PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Using Bulk Operations for Global Messages.md

 ```

-The three simple fields that need setting are:
+You'll need to set three fields:

-    playerQuery – Takes a query that acts on the player collection.
+* *playerQuery* – Takes a query that acts on the player collection.
 This can be anything relevant to the player document found in the player collection.
-    scheduledTime – The time when this bulk job should take place.
+* *scheduledTime* – The time when this bulk job should take place.
-    script – The Cloud code that will execute on every player.
+* *script* – The Cloud Code that will execute on every player.

+Note that in this example:
-By entering no query we include all players to this bulk job.
+* Because we have left playerQuery blank, all players will be included in this bulk job.
+* We've used Cloud Code to define the text of the message players will receive.

-Due to the request taking the script in as a string, Cloud code with quotes will cause problems in the compiler and hence it will not run.
-For this example we use an escape character ‘\’ before a quotation to allow us to carry on.
+  * Due to the request taking the script in as a string, Cloud Code with quotes will cause problems in the compiler and hence it will not run.
+So here we use an escape character ‘\’ before a quotation to allow us to carry on.

+### Using a Module in the Request

-Optionally you can execute a module by referring to its shortCode, like so:
+Another way to use the *ScheduleBulkJobAdminRequest* to send a global message to your players is to execute a module by referring to its Short Code:

 ```